 Health care is one of the most highly regulated industries when it comes to the protection of private information.
 Patients and employees have come to expect that medical practitioners and other healthcare companies have adequate measures in place to protect their personal data.
-Employers may also be subject to privacy regulations that fall under Health Insurance Portability and Accountability Act if they are considered a covered entity or business associate, or through the administration of a group health plan.
-At a minimum, companies need to understand any applicable HIPAA rules for employers and put the correct tools and protocols in place to protect their employees' health information.
-However, as we will see below, there are some ancillary benefits of HIPAA compliance for employers as well.
+Employers may also be subject to privacy regulations that fall under the Health Insurance Portability and Accountability Act (HIPAA) if they are considered a covered entity or business associate, or through the administration of a group health plan.
+Employers need to understand any applicable HIPAA rules – particularly during public health emergencies such as the COVID-19 (coronavirus) pandemic – and put the correct tools and protocols in place to protect their employees' health information.

 What does HIPAA stand for?

 HIPAA stands for the regulations established by the Health Insurance Portability and Accountability Act of 1996.
 According to the U.S. Department of Health and Human Services (HHS), HIPAA allows for the necessary sharing of information to ensure individuals receive access to high-quality health care while protecting their right to privacy.
 Any provider or company with access to protected health information must put measures in place to comply with HIPAA.

 There are some myths about HIPAA rules for employers.
 The HHS sets the record straight on its site that HIPAA doesn't: